pippinbarr/cart253-2019/modules/core-javascript-objects/core-javascript-objects.md

 ---

-## A better JavaScript Object

-- To use properties inside a nested JavaScript object, we just continue to use __dot notation__...
+- To access deeper properties, we continue to use __dot notation__...

 ```javascript
 let circle = {